 At the same time, this just might be the dumbest thing I've seen related to deer attractants, maybe even hunting as a whole.
-It smells like green apple jolly ranchers, so this can only go horribly wrong.
+It smells like green apple Jolly Ranchers, and part of me thinks this can only go horribly wrong.

-So I went to my local Walmart and picked up a few of these bags of corn to test it out.
+So I went to my local Walmart store and picked up a few of these bags of Manna Pro Apple Deer Corn to test it out.
 My first concern was that this corn was cheaper than the regular corn.

-Not only did she stick around for quite a while she brought in a few friends later that evening to check on this corn.
+Not only did she stick around for quite a while, but she brought in a few friends later that evening to check on this corn.

 This small buck came to check on the apple-flavored deer corn as well.
-He stuck around and nibbled at the corn for about 15 minutes.
+He stuck around and nibbled at the apple corn for about 15 minutes.
 As you can see in the next video, one of the drawbacks is that deer aren't the only animals that take an interest.